syrop/syrop.github.io/_posts/2019-06-08-preventing-canceling-of-coroutine.markdown

         }
 ```

-First, the reader will noticed that I used the construction:
+First, the reader will noticed that I use the syntax:

 ```kotlin
 withContext(NonCancellable + Dispatchers.Main)